 Don't focus on the slip-ups.
-People are more successful at behavioral change if they keep track of the little victories instead of the setbacks.
+People are more successful at changing behaviors if they keep track of the little victories instead of the setbacks.
 For instance, if you're quitting smoking, keep a log of all the times that you didn't indulge a craving, not a log of the cigarettes you've had.

-Your change efforts are an attempt to do something really good for yourself, so let that be reflected in the feedback you’re seeking out.
+In other words, your change efforts are an attempt to do something really good for yourself, so let that be reflected in the signs of progress you're tracking.

 Those are a few of my thoughts for the new year.
-If these tips make sense to you, I’d encourage you to check out this article series of mine on the science of goals and motivation and how you can use it to your benefit.
+If these tips make sense to you, I’d encourage you to check out this comprehensive series of mine on setting and achieving goals that really matter to you.

 Best wishes for well-being and positive change no matter the season!